 Harrisburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Harrisburg citizens is very high relative to the national average among all cities (21.84%): 34.92% of adults in Harrisburg have a bachelor's degree or even advanced degree.
+The population of Harrisburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.92% of adults in Harrisburg have a bachelor's degree or even advanced degree.

 The per capita income in Harrisburg in 2022 was $37,863, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $151,452 for a family of four.